mundialis/tile-indices/DSM/SN/README.md

-This folder contains a tileindex for a DSM ("DOM") of Brandenburg.
+This folder contains a tileindex for a DSM ("DOM") of Sachsen.
 It was created based on a .csv file containing list of URLs.

 Tile index:
 - `SN_DOM_tileindex_proj.gpkg.gz`